BecksHookham/CV/README.md

 I am a passionate and enthusiastic developer, seeking Junior Developer roles that will allow me to enhance and refine my programming skill

-I currently attend Makers Academy, a highly selective, fully immersive full-time developer Bootcamp
+I currently attend Makers Academy, a highly selective, Europes leading fully immersive full-time developer Bootcamp, having switched from studying for a Bachelors degree in political science after discovering my passion for software development

 ## Skills

-#### This Skill
+####

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.